tmiz/openmp_script/README.md

-# The script to build OpenMP Script on Mavericks.
+# The script to build Intel OpenMP Runtime on Mavericks.

 ## Preparation

-Please install "Command Line Tools for OSX 10.9" from Apple Developer Site.
+Please install "Command Line Tools for OSX 10.9" from Apple Developer Site before.

 ## How to make